hmorzaria/atlantis_azure/atlantis_template.md

-# Current Configuration Ubuntu Server 17.04 (Zesty Zapus)
+# Current Configuration Ubuntu Server 16.04 (Xenial)
 ## Running as a Virtual machine instance in Azure set up to run Atlantis Ecosystem Model

 ### NOTE every time you start or stop the machine the IP address will change; choose a static IP if you want to change this behavior